Tight exponential analysis of universally composable privacy amplification and its applications: Specialized protocol for uniform random number generation

-\Label{s3} Next, we consider a function $f$ from $\cA$ to $\{1, \ldots, M\}$ specialized to a given probability distribution $P^A$.
+Next, we consider a function $f$ from $\cA$ to $\{1, \ldots, M\}$ specialized to a given probability distribution $P^A$.
 This problem is called intrinsic randomness, which was studied with general source by Vembu and Verd\'{u} \cite{VV}.
-Hayashi\cite{H08} discussed the relation between the second order asymptotic rate and central limit theorem.
-In the following, for the comparison with the exponential rate of decrease for (\ref{9-7-1}), we derive the optimal exponential rate of decrease for a given rate generating uniform random number.
-The following lemma is useful for this purpose. \begin{lem}\Label{LemDI} Any probability distribution $P^A$ and any function $f$ from $\cA$ to $\{1, \ldots, M\}$ satisfy that
+The previous paper \cite{H08} discussed the relation between the second order asymptotic rate and the central limit theorem.
+In the following, for the comparison with the exponential rate of decrease for (\ref{9-7-1}), we prove the following theorem, which gives the optimal exponential rate of decrease for a given rate of uniform random number generation.